aczietlow/sculpin-blog/source/blogs/posts/2017-02-25--wtf-is-sculpin.md

     alt: Meet Jackson, the Sculpin mascot
 ---

 Sculpin is a static site generator written in PHP.
 And WTF is a static site genertor?
-It is a great tool for content that doesn’t need to be updated by multiple users on a regular basis, authentication, search, or any logic that requires server side communications.
-It can remove much of the complexity that comes with a CMS, as well as the need for server side technologies like PHP or a database server.
-Static site generator is great for my personal blog or the local astronomy group site, but not ideal from a large news organization that has much more dynamic content.
+It is a tool for website content that doesn’t need to be updated by multiple users on a regular basis, authentication, search, or any logic that requires server side communications.
+It can remove much of the complexity that comes with a CMS or hefty framework, as well as the need for server side technologies like PHP or a database server.
+A Static site generator is great for my personal blog or the local astronomy group news site, but not ideal for a large news organization that has much more dynamic content.
 Sculpin has the advantage of being written in a language I’m already familiar with; PHP.
 Some of the standout features of Sculpin include:

 * Writing content in markdown
 * TWIG templating